Eliasyoussef47/Configs/README.md

 appConfigs.RandomString = "this text is going to be saved in the json file";
 // Add object to list.
 appConfigs.ImportantStuff.Add(new ImportantThing("Elias Youssef"));
+// Use methods that are inside the model appConfigs.ChangeFirstThing();
 // Save the file.
 appConfigs.Save();
 ```